nerves-project-attic/system_registry/README.md

 {:error, {SystemRegistry.Processor.State, {:reserved_keys, [:a]}}} = SystemRegistry.update([:state, :a], 2)
 ```

-The mount point for the `State` processor defaults to `:state`, but can be
+The mount point for `SystemRegistry.Processor.State` defaults to `:state`, but
-configured in your application:
+can be configured in your application:

 ```elixir
 config :system_registry, SystemRegistry.Processor.State,